 and Fill colors

-- Illustrator: using the Pen tool, Oval tool
+- Illustrator: using the Pen tool, Ellipse tool

 - InDesign: creating the document the correct page size, margins, and bleed area according to instructions